-Today top interior designer Sarah Leeson from The Mill is sharing her expert tips on how to decide on selections for your next renovation or new build!
+Today top interior designer Sarah Leeson from The Mill is sharing her expert tips on how to decide on selections for your next renovation or new build.

 “As a designer I love all styles of design, however when it came time for me to build my own home, I all of a sudden found myself having to find a style I wanted to live in,” explains Sarah of a struggle many of us can relate to!

-“When we put together a scheme, we always start with floor finishes as there are more selections in paint colours and cabinetry then there are in flooring.
+“When we put together a scheme, we always start with floor finishes as there are more selections in paint colours and cabinetry than there are in flooring.
 Get a base right and then work your way up.”

 Deciding on the other finishes is where we often see people become stuck — will that cabinetry go with that flooring?
 Are there too many ‘loud’ elements in the space or not enough and it’s lacking character?